vwxi/dht/PROTOCOL.md

 ## messages

+one message per client should be handled at any time. a client should not have more than one message actively being processed.

 ### message context

 are we requesting, responding or are we doing something else? these are represented as `u8`: